 You can't fix what you can't see.
 Structured logs with request IDs, processing times, and error details shorten mean time to resolution from hours to minutes.

-Let's implement a robust pattern for a typical POST JSON webhook that ingests { id, event, payload }, validates it, deduplicates by id, and fans out safely.
+The pattern below handles a typical POST JSON webhook that ingests { id, event, payload }, validates it, deduplicates by id, and fans out safely.

-Responding with 202 before processing is critical.
-It tells the sender "I received your event, I'll handle it."
-If you process synchronously and the work takes 10 seconds, the sender might time out and retry, creating duplicates.
+Responding with 202 before processing matters.
+It tells the sender "I got it, I'll handle it."
+If you process synchronously and the work takes 10 seconds, the sender times out and retries, and now you have duplicates.

 curl -X POST "<PROD_WEBHOOK_URL>" \